wunnle/colonization-game/README.md

 A multiplayer board game that players are racing to terraform the planet.
 Game is still in super easly stages.

-You can see a demo here: https://colonization-game.wunnle.now.sh/
+You can see a (early) demo here: https://colonizationgame-ofyarm32p.now.sh/

 Created with React & Redux.